google/syzkaller/docs/syzbot.md

 Note: if the crash happens again, it will cause creation of a new bug report.

 Note: all commands must start from beginning of the line.
+Note: please keep `syzkaller-bugs@googlegroups.com` mailing list in CC.
+It serves as a history of what happened with each bug report.

 ## syzkaller reproducers